Skip to main content

 Media, Culture, and Communication

-Kang’s work interfaces Science & Technology Studies (STS) and Sound Studies, which at present focuses on AI systems and the broader imaginaries and material practices through which they're enacted.
-He is also interested in how "intelligence" is made scientific beyond AI contexts.
+Kang’s work interfaces Science & Technology Studies (STS) and Sound Studies, which at present focuses on AI systems and the broader imaginaries and material practices through which they emerge.
+He is also interested in how "intelligence" has been made scientific historically, beyond AI development.
 His peer-reviewed research on these topics can be found in Big Data & Society, Social Studies of Science, Science, Technology & Human-Values, and the Proceedings for the ACM Conference on Fairness, Accountability, and Transparency, among others.

 In addition to his work on AI/ML systems, Kang has published research on digital platforms such as Spotify, Tinder and Thematic, as well as given talks on South Korean pop culture.